ayelet-seeman/coga.personalisation/README.md

 Alternatives include using JSONP and using a proxy.</li>
 <li> Using CORS with content we don't have control over could be a security issue.</li></ol>
 <li>Adding an icon to a form element doesn't work on firefox.</li>
-<li>Adding an icon to a form element on google chrome changes it color slightly.</li>
+<li>Adding an icon to a form element on google chrome changes it's color slightly.</li>
 </ol>

 ##JSON-Skin Documentation